jsohlendorff/continuous_time_LTMLE/presentation_oslo.typ

 - Assume that $Delta A (t) != 0$ only if $Delta N^a (t) != 0$ and $Delta L (t) != 0$ only if $Delta N^ell (t) != 0$ or $Delta N^a (t) != 0$.
   #pause It then seems reasonable to assume that $Delta N^a Delta N^ell equiv 0$
   and that, in fact, every counting process does not jump at the same time as any other counting process.
+  In addition, all considered counting processes have orthogonal martingales.
 #pause
 - The doctor may decide treatment based at times at which $Delta N^a (t) != 0$.
-  The intervention in which we are interested attempts to specify what this decision should be (or the probability of being treated), but does not naturally intervene on when the doctor decides to do so.
+  The intervention in which we are interested specifies what this decision should be (or the probability of being treated), but does not naturally intervene on when the doctor decides to do so.
 #pause
 - Each individual has at most $K$ events in $[0, tau_"end"]$, i.e.,